[Last updated: 26 July 2003]

 JOSEPH VAN SWEARINGEN STEMBEL (1828-1920)

 When Joseph was 22, he married Mary Magdalena Ziegler.
 Mary was born in Perry County, Ohio, the eldest of eight children.
 Her parents moved to Champaign County when she was 2 years old.(3) The Ziegler farm was located very close to the Stembel's farm.
 It seems likely the two families were closely acquainted and that Joseph and Mary knew each other since childhood.
-After their marriage, Joseph bought a piece of land about one mile west of his father's farm.(4) It was adjacent to the farm of his wife's family.
-He built a house and farmed the land.
-They lived there for the rest of their lives.
+After their marriage, Joseph bought a piece of land, 128 acres, just west of his father's farm.(4) It was across the road from his wife's family farm and the house where she grew up.
+Joseph built a house and farmed the land.
+They lived there for the rest of their entire adult life.

 Joseph and Mary had eight children, all of whom reached adulthood and married.
 Mary was raised as a Lutheran, but she joined the nearby Wesley Chapel Church, where the Stembels worshiped, in 1855.
 All eight of her children attended the church as well.
 Joseph, however, did not join the church until 1911.
 This was Mary's final wish as she lay on her deathbed.(5) This illustrates Joseph's great affection for his wife of 60 years.

 In 1901, Joseph and Mary celebrated their 50th wedding anniversary.
 All eight of their children attended, as well as most, if not all, of their grandchildren.
 A family portrait taken that day included 53 family members!
-Joseph, though seated, appears to be a tall, trim man with full dark hair (at the age of 73!) with a white beard 7 or 8 inches long.
-He has a granddaughter on his lap.
+Joseph, though seated, appears to be a tall, trim man with full dark hair (at the age of 73) with a white beard 7 or 8 inches long.
+He has a granddaughter on his lap (see the photo on the home page).

 In 1910 Mary and Joseph again celebrated their wedding anniversary with a huge family reunion.
 This was their 59th, and last, anniversary together.
 Joseph and Mary were both 82 years old.
 Seven of their eight children attended (their oldest, Malissa, had passed away eight years before).
 A newspaper account of that gathering reported there were 107 guests in attendance.
 Besides their seven children, there were 38 grandchildren, and 20 great-grandchildren.(6) Mary died six months later.